by Peter Guzik

 Belmont University – Website

-There aren’t too many well-known groups named after state or cities, but Florida Georgia Line took their name from TWO states!
+There aren’t too many well-known groups named after states or cities, but Florida Georgia Line took their name from TWO states!
 Brian Kelley (Florida) and Tyler Hubbard (Georgia) met in 2008 at Belmont University.
 Coming from similar backgrounds, they found commonality in their love for country and rap music.
 They also found a connection through their Baptist faith and attended worship meetings on campus.
 After being introduced by Tyler’s roommate, who had a class with Brian, they quickly bonded in the halls of Belmont and changed country music history.

 The duo began writing songs together while still in school.
 But graduation came quickly, and they decided to give music a serious effort for two years.
 They moved in together in Nashville and made a go of it.
 And what a go they made!!
 On their second release, they included the song “Cruise.”
 It became one of the biggest selling singles ever with more than 10 million in sales.
 Additionally, as of this article’s writing, their other huge hit, “Meant To Be,” has been played on Spotify nearly one billion times.
 Yes, you read that correctly, billion with a B.